The Perfect 2 to 3 Days in Philadelphia Itinerary

 The first cracked the first time someone attempted to ring it and a second was promptly made.
 The bell seen today was originally housed in Independence Hall and intended to call lawmakers and townspeople to gather.

 No one knows for certain how the infamous crack occurred.
 During your visit to the Liberty Bell Center, you’ll learn about the history and lore surrounding the bell.
-You don’t need a ticket to visit, but make sure you check the center’s hours prior to visiting.
+There is a great exhibit and you’ll also find helpful National Park Rangers who give historic talks to give you more context.

 Philadelphia City Hall